3 Strategies to Prevent Caregiver Stress and Burnout

 Stress comes with the territory when you’re a caregiver.

-It’s not possible to completely eliminate caregiver stress, but there are many ways to give yourself a break and reduce the negative effects on your body and mind.
+It’s not possible to eliminate caregiver stress, but there are many ways to give yourself a break and reduce the adverse effects on your body and mind.

-Of course, we’re all trying to reduce stress, but sometimes, we could be multiplying its effects without even realizing it.
+Of course, we’re all trying to reduce stress, but sometimes we can multiply its effects without even realizing it.

-We share a story about how stress can grow unnoticed over time and share 3 ways to reduce caregiver stress and burnout.
+We share a story about how stress can grow unnoticed over time and share three ways to reduce caregiver stress and burnout.

 A psychologist walked around a room while teaching stress management to an audience.